-This exhibition displays unique works of art in glass by about 50 artists that come from Nationalmuseum’s extensive collection of modern glass art from 1960 onwards.
-For the exhibition Nationalmuseum has asked the artists who are still alive to express their own ideas about their works in words.
+This exhibition displayed unique works of art in glass by about 50 artists that come from Nationalmuseum’s extensive collection of modern glass art from 1960 onwards.
+For the exhibition Nationalmuseum asked the artists who are still alive to express their own ideas about their works in words.

-At the same time a special exhibition has been arranged in the Treasury of glass designs from the 17th century.
-These unique objects also come from Nationalmuseum’s collections.
+At the same time a special exhibition was arranged in the Treasury of glass designs from the 17th century.
+These unique objects also came from Nationalmuseum’s collections.

 More to discover in the museum’s app

 Check out the Läckö Castle (slott) web site for information about opening hours, entrance fees, how to get there et cetera.